Vegan threatens to sue because her neighbor grills meat

 Man grilled meat in the garden – and got an angry letter from his neighbor

 Actually, the two neighboring families in a suburb of Perth didn’t share much with each other, except for the shared driveway.
-However, there were significant differences in their eating habits in particular: one family was vegan, the other not.
+However, they showed significant differences in their eating habits in particular: one family was vegan, the other not.
 And that turned out to be a real problem.

 Man puts his neighbor’s letter online